Throw Ya Gunz

 "Throw Ya Gunz" is the first single by American hip hop group Onyx from their debut album, Bacdafucup.
 It was released on November 27, 1992, by JMJ, Rush Associated Labels and Chaos Recordings.
-Produced by Chylow Parker, "Throw Ya Gunz" was a success and made it to four Billboard charts, including number 1 on the Hot Rap Singles for two weeks.
+Produced by Jam Master Jay, Chylow Parker, and Randy Allen (Executive Producer), "Throw Ya Gunz" was a success and made it to four Billboard charts, including number 1 on the Hot Rap Singles for two weeks.
 The song achieved even greater success in the UK, where it peaked at number 34 on the UK Top 40 in 1993.

 Original version

 The original version, "Wake Up Dead, Nigga," featured obscure New York rapper Tek-9, and was not released on any of Onyx's studio albums.
 Tek-9 rapped the opening verse and Jamaican hook on the second demo version.
 Eventually, the tune appeared on 1993's Bacdafucup, where it was one of eight cuts recorded in the studio at the Apollo Theater in Harlem.